lorenzosinisi/twitflow/README.md

 The producer (A) connects to the Twitter Stream API and read in all tweets sending them to the producer-consumer (B).
 The producer-consumer (B) will check if the hashtag appears in the tweet.
 If yes, it will send it to the consumer ( C ).
 The sink ( C ) will then log the tweet with a timestamp to the console.

+The producer (A) receives messages from a continuous stream from Twitter and adds the tweets to a `:queue`.
+When handling the demand from the consumers, it will pick tweets out of the queue and dispatch them.

 ## Requirements

 `Elxir ~> 1.5`